 - Schedule an advising appointment.

-Oregon State Career Services has useful information on what graduates can do with a degree in Merchandising Management, including related skills, career planning information and possible careers such as:
+The Career Success Center has useful information on what graduates can do with a degree in merchandising management, including related skills, career planning information and possible careers such as: